LostInTheBugs/Backpack-scripts/README.md

 * Webpage for supervision
 * Monitoring database updates
 * Consider pausing on the symbol when a position in that symbol has been liquidated
+* Change the default size of (new) positions without having to restart

 |-backtest